Skip to main content

 3. Store placement reason tags and generated strength/quality.

-4. Generate discovery state from Location knowledge and Feature difficulty.
+4. Generate discovery state from Territory knowledge and Feature difficulty.

 5. Wire OnDiscovered, OnInteract, OnCleared, and later state transitions.